jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 	}
 }
 ```
-Until now everything is pretty straightforward.
+Up to now everything is pretty straightforward.
 Just basic endpoints with some fake data.
-Later we are going to create DTOs to avoid expose inner objects to the external world and save and retrieve real posts.
-By the time the only points worth of notice are:
+By the time we are going to create DTOs to avoid expose inner objects to the external world and save/retrieve real posts.
+For now, the only points worth of notice are:

-- I had to import the Post entity as PostEntity.
-I had to do that,
-because the name collides with the Post method decorator from NestJS.
+- I had to import the Post entity as PostEntity. because the name collides with the Post method decorator from NestJS.
 - In the *find* method we defined a route param prefixing with ':' like **:id**.
 We can access its value decorating the argument received by the method with "@Param('**id**').
-Of course the param defined in the route and the decorator has to match.
+Of course, the param defined in the route and the decorator has to match.
 - In the *create* method we set the HTTP return status as 204 (no content).
 And although we did not use it yet, we decorated our argument newPost with the @Body.
 This means that the content of the body of the HTTP request will be mapped to this field.

 Run your application and try to access our news endpoints at the post controller. http://localhost:3000/api/posts.
 If you don´t know you can use start:dev to run in watch mode.
 Using this we can run our application and reloads our application automatically every time we modify and save a file.